 The Corporation and Thermo Electron have a tax allocation agreement under which the Corporation and its subsidiaries are included in the consolidated federal and state income tax returns filed by Thermo Electron.
 The agreement provides that in years in which these entities have taxable income, the Corporation will pay to Thermo Electron amounts comparable to the taxes it would have paid if the Corporation had filed separate tax returns.
 In years in which these entities incur a loss, Thermo Electron will reimburse the Corporation the amount that the Corporation would have received if it had filed separate tax returns.
-If Thermo Electron's equity ownership of the Company were to drop below

-80%, the Corporation would be required to file its own income tax returns.
-In 1996, the Corporation paid Thermo Electron approximately \$12,625,000 under the tax allocation agreement.
+If Thermo Electron's equity ownership of the Company were to drop below 80%, the Corporation would be required to file its own income tax returns.
+In 1997, the Corporation paid Thermo Electron approximately \$6,466,000 under the tax allocation agreement.

 From time to time, the Corporation may transact business with other companies in the Thermo Group.
-In fiscal 1996, these transactions included the following.